 We’re Proud to Have These Farmers Call Lundale Farm Home.

 Lundale Farm leases land and housing for farmers committed to growing wholesome foods, using organic methods that enhance the health of the land and the community.
 The farmers at Lundale are as varied as the landscape.
 Nestled near the old barn are state-of-the-art greenhouses where True Leaf Microgreens thrive year round.
-Hurst Frameworks and Olszanowski Farm expertly grow organic livestock feed on sloping fields, putting to use land unsuited for other agricultural purposes.
-Ironstone Creamery’s well-loved families of pigs, chickens and beef cows graze pastures of native grasses.
+Hurst Farmworks and Olszanowski Farm expertly grow organic livestock feed on sloping fields, putting to use land unsuited for other agricultural purposes.
+Ironstone Farm’s well-loved families of pigs, chickens and beef cows graze pastures of native grasses.
 The presence of these healthy and diverse animals enlivens the west side of the farm and helps add to our sustainable land use.
-Farming alongside Ironstone is Kneehigh Farm, whose wide array of gorgeous vegetables add color, flavor and delicious nutrition to the foods grown on Lundale Farm.
-At Lundale North Pasture Song Farm produces forage raised pork.
-Crow and Berry Land Management has added a robust riparian buffer along the creek banks of the Beaver Run to protect the land and water while growing edibles and ornamentals.
-French Creek Organic Cider Orchard is raising over 2,000 young heritage apple trees at Lookout Field that in a few years will be pressed and fermented for delicious hard cider.
+Farming alongside Ironstone is Kneehigh Farm, whose wide array of gorgeous vegetables and flowers add color, flavor and delicious nutrition to the foods grown on Lundale Farm.
+At Lundale North Pasture Song Farm produces forage raised pork and fresh cut flowers.
+Crow and Berry Land Management has added a robust, multifunctional riparian buffer along the creek banks of the Beaver Run to protect the land and water while growing edibles and ornamentals.
+French Creek Organic Cider Orchard is raising over 2,200 young heritage apple trees at Lookout Field that in a few years will be pressed and fermented for delicious hard cider.

 And benefitting us all, Eric’s Bees keep the entire farm buzzing with busy pollinators.